-Exploring UNESCO World Heritage Sites has become something of a trend in our family over the past few years.
+Exploring UNESCO World Heritage Sites in France and all over the world has become something of a trend in our family over the past few years.
 It’s something I’ve always done, albeit sometimes without realising, particularly when much younger, but now it’s something we actively seek out when travelling.
 These sites have undergone a rigorous application process to gain their prestigious UNESCO World Heritage status and we want to see why.
 Sites can be natural or manmade but not all are beautiful for the premise of the listing is that the place must be of special cultural or physical significance.
-This means there are industrial sites, as well as sublimely beautiful natural sites and of course gorgeous buildings/monuments, and there are a huge amount of them: 1052 at time of writing, spread across 165 countries.
+This means there are industrial sites, as well as sublimely beautiful natural sites and of course gorgeous buildings/monuments, and there are a huge amount of them: 1154 at time of writing, spread across 167 countries.

 Clearly visiting them all would be a gargantuan task and one that I am unlikely to achieve, but there’s no harm in breaking it down to more realistic goals such as getting to all those in France….
-Currently there are 42 UNESCO World Heritage sites in France, which puts it in 4th place after Italy, China and Spain.
+Currently there are 49 UNESCO World Heritage sites in France, which puts it in joint 4th place with Spain after Italy, China and Germany.
 The list began in 1978 with 12 sites and the first places in France to achieve heritage status were Chartres Cathedral, Mont St Michel, Versailles and Vézelay all added a year later in 1979.
-The most recent additions to the list in France have been the Champagne Hillsides, Houses and Cellars (2015), The Climats, terroirs of Burgundy (2015) and in 2016 the architectural work of Le Corbusier (shared with other countries).

 Arles, Roman and Romanesque Monuments